bbarres/Realtime/README.md

 - **RealTime_Fstcomparison.R:** script to compute F-statistics and compare them across the different treatment and time.
 The output files are stored in a Genepop folder created within the output folder.
 - **RealTime_GENHET.R:** script to compute intra-individual heterozygosity indices.
 - **RealTime_GWAS.R:** script to perform the Genome-Wide Association analyses for both treatment.
 This script will produce two folders each containing results from the GWAS analyses.
 These output files are necessary for plotting the manhattan and GWAS plot (see scripts below).
-- **RealTime_load.R:** the script to load the different data sets, functions and packages that are necessary for the data analyses and representation in the R environment.
+- **RealTime_load.R:** the script to load the different datasets, functions and packages that are necessary for the data analyses and representation in the R environment.
 - **RealTime_plot_evolpheno.R:** script to analyze and plot the temporal evolution of the main phenotypic traits over the years (Figure 2).
 The code for the distribution of tree height by family and by powdery mildew exposures (Figure 6) is also included in this script.
 - **RealTime_plot_FigS2_map.R:** script to plot the map (Figure S2) of the experimental setup.
 - **RealTime_plot_FigS4_indQual.R:** script to plot the scatterplot used to determined the individuals genotyped with the SNP markers with sufficient quality.